ceat-epfl/household-surveys-thesis-vpc/README.md

 **Citation:** Pessoa Colombo V. *Contextualizing water, sanitation, and hygiene services in informal settlements: lessons from Côte d’Ivoire and Kenya.* PhD thesis.
 EPFL: Lausanne.
 2023.

 ##
-## Option A: open questionnaire in KoboToolbox (personal account required)
+## Visualizing questionnaire in KoboToolbox (personal account required)

 ### 1. Log in to your Kobo account